 With the family move, I've been looking to change my industry as well.
 I'd love to still use my writing and social media skills for a company, whether in a marketing or public relations role.

-I've worked at a few newspapers and had some great opportunities in my short journalism career.
+I've worked at a few newspapers and had some great opportunities in my journalism career.
+I previously spent the last five-plus years as a sports writer at the Herald-Whig in Quincy, Ill., but was promoted to sports editor after the Herald-Whig's parent company purchased the Courier-Post.
 As a Ball State alum, I was a sports editor and a football beat writer for the Ball State Daily News.
 After graduation I worked temporarily as a sports freelancer for the Fort Wayne News-Sentinel.
 I interned at the Herald-Whig before coming back full-time in March 2014.

 Thanks for stopping by.

 'It meant everything:' Monroe City's Battle honors uncle with three touchdowns